 The wanna-be, unfortunately pales in his company.
 And, for a good measure, our Dancing Star gives him a nice surprise as he launches into the closest and most precise cartwheel I have seen ever.

 It takes a full minute and a half and a song change, for real competition to appear.
 But all this – the wanna-be and the challenger – leave our dude unfazed.
 Come hail or shine, he goes on.
 Sometimes rolling and sometime jumping and sometimes doing the vertical-hand-wiper in front of his face moves.
 Amazing and unseen on any dance floor.

 Strangely, you realize that the challenger is no ordinary guy himself.
 He is capable of pretty wicked stuff himself.
 He launches into a full body waves and hand oars all over the place.

 By the time, the performance ends, you are left gasping for more.
 You realize you have just witnessed history in the making.

 This, performance, friends – will be tough to beat in the next marriage party I go to.
 If, I can get past the Oil Drilling routines I learnt from the greatest dancer of Bollywood of all times, Sunny Deol.
 Between my tutelage under – virtual – under Dharmendra (Deol’s Dad) and Sunny – I have grown to be a rather enviable shaker of legs.
-My Son, deservedly calls my dance in my own marriage video as the “Taekwondo Dance”.
-Except that it wasn’t as harmless as your neighborhood Taekwondo Class.
+My Son, deservedly calls my dance as the “Taekwondo Dance”.
+Except that it isn;t as harmless as your neighborhood Taekwondo Class.
 But then, I have lots to learn… miles to go.. as they say.